A Forest and Bird Warkworth Project

 Power draw 20mA at 5 volts, has a response time of <2 ms and a sensing distance of up to 50cm.

-If you wish to have an open-ended tunnel or trap with the antenna in the middle you will need 2 sets; one for each end of the tunnel.
+If you wish to have an open-ended tunnel with the antenna in the middle you will need 2 sets; one for each end of the tunnel.
 Only one set is required if there is a single entry/exit.

 NOTE: These are used to reduce power consumption.
 It would be possible to change the software to simply leave the system fully up for reading of chips in cases where people have easy access to a power source; but I have not done so at this time.